Malheur Wild & Scenic River Monitoring

 This project will involve taking new photos and visiting previous photo point locations to take current photos of the riparian conditions along identified stretches of the Malheur and North Fork Malheur Rivers and tributaries.

 This project has about a five-month window (approximately May- October), and during this time you will be asked to find a day (or days…) to conduct the work….it’s all up to you!

 This trip will require hiking, both on trail and off.
-Depending on the section of river you choose, your hike could be almost 10-miles, although many sections are shorter and more accessible.
-Some hiking will involved walking along brushy and thickly vegetated riparian corridors.
+Depending on the section of river you choose, your hike could be almost 10 miles, although many sections are shorter and more accessible.
+Some hiking will involve walking along brushy and thickly vegetated riparian corridors.